 A research degree doesn't have a taught structure, giving you the chance to investigate your chosen topic in real depth and reach a profound understanding.
 In communicating that understanding, through a thesis or other means, you have a rare opportunity to generate knowledge.
 A research degree allows you to develop new high-level skills, enhance your professional development and build new networks.
 It can open doors to many careers.

-The main mode of teaching in each case is by individual supervision.
-For our Professional Doctorate, there are also taught seminars during your first year.
+The main mode of teaching is by individual supervision.
 Each supervisory process is unique in its rhythm, style and content and, therefore, you and your supervisor should agree on the nature and timing of each stage of your research.

 As a guideline, you might expect to spend the first year pf your PhD (or first two years, if part-time) undertaking your literature review and refining your research question/focus.
 In your second year (or third and fourth years, if part-time) you work on your methodology, data collection and data analysis.
 In your third year (or fifth and sixth years, if part-time): you complete your data analysis, final results, and drafting.